-For almost 15 years I have been a self-employed graffiti artist working under the name of Olas Art.
-I do a mixture of commissioned artwork for people and businesses, while delivering graffiti art workshops for young people and community groups.
-The name Olas Art comes from my name, Nicholas, although everyone calls me Nick, I thought it was about time I used the Olas part!
+For almost 15 years I have been a self-employed graffiti artist working under the name of Olas Art, which comes from my name Nick Halahan (Nicholas - I thought it was about time I used the Olas part!)
+I do commissioned artwork for people and businesses, while delivering graffiti art workshops for young people and community groups.
 I have painted murals all over the UK, from Fort William in Scotland, to Barcelona, to Mexico and I am now based in Bristol, UK.

 Whether I am painting for myself, or for someone else, my artwork often includes bright colours and some kind of movement flowing through.
 This was something I picked up when painting a lot of graffiti letters, where my aim was to bring the lettters to life bending them into cool shapes and giving them a character of their own.